Approximation of boundary element matrices using GPGPUs and nested cross approximation: Numerical experiments

 \paragraph*{List size}

-Now we consider the performance of our GPGPU algorithm, particularly in relation to the parameters of the approach, namely the size of lists, as well as the number of worker threads that supply the GPUs.
-Regarding the size of the lists it seems obvious that a smaller size automatically corresponds to more kernel executions on the GPU.
-Since each call of a GPU kernel involves some overhead, it is not surprising that smaller list sizes lead to longer execution times of our algorithm.
-As shown by figure \ref{img:listsize}, we solved the system for different resolutions of the sphere, up to 2.1 million degrees of freedom, and looked again at the setup time of the matrices with varying size of the lists.
-The parameters of the GCA approximation scheme are chosen as in \cite{BOCH14} to satisfy $\mathcal O(h)$ convergence on the Neumann values close to the discretization error.
+Now we consider the performance of our GPGPU algorithm, starting with the influence of the size of lists that are collected before being sent to the GPGPUs.
+It seems obvious that a smaller size automatically corresponds to more interactions between CPU and GPGPUS, and since each transfer between CPU and GPGPU involves some overhead, it is not surprising that smaller list sizes lead to longer execution times of our algorithm.
+The setup times for different list sizes and different resolutions are given in Figure~\ref{img:listsize}.

-Due to non-deterministic thread scheduling of the operating system and the thread scheduler on the graphics card, we always run the computations five times on the GPU and note the minimal, maximal and average runtime of the algorithm.
-This is depicted by the error-bars in figure~\ref{img:listsize} and the following ones.
-One can see that the deviation is larger for very small list sizes and negligible for larger ones.
+Due to the non-deterministic behaviour of the schedulers both on the CPU and the GPGPU, we have run the computations five times on the GPGPU and noted the minimal, maximal, and average runtimes of the algorithm.
+These are depicted by the error-bars in Figure~\ref{img:listsize} and the following ones.
+We can see that the deviation is larger for very small list sizes and negligible for larger ones.
 The main conclusion drawn from figure~\ref{img:listsize} is that the list size should be chosen somewhere around 4--16 MB to minimize the runtime.
 However this is not the best choice in all cases.
 In general there is no best choice for all degrees of freedom for this parameter, but 8 MB seems to be a good empirical value.

-\begin{remark} At first sight the results from figure \ref{img:listsize} seem to be confusing because the GeForce GTX 680 achieves a lower performance than its architectural predecessor, the GeForce GTX 580.
-But in fact, this can be explained by changes in the GPU's internal structure, especially for double precision computations.
+\begin{remark} At the first glance, the results from figure \ref{img:listsize} appear surprising because the GeForce GTX 680 card achieves a lower performance than its architectural predecessor, the GeForce GTX 580.
+But in fact, this can be explained by changes in the GPGPU's internal structure, especially for double precision computations.
 The theoretical peak performance of the GeForce GTX 680 is given by 128.8 GFlops and the peak performance of the GeForce GTX 580 is given as 197.6 GFlops in double precision.
-Therefore we can expect the GeForce GTX 580 to be faster than the GeForce GTX 680 by a factor of 1.5 which is confirmed by our results. \end{remark}
+Therefore we can expect the GeForce GTX 580 to be faster than the GeForce GTX 680 by a factor of 1.5 which is confirmed by our results.

+In comparison, the current GeForce GTX 1080 card is reported to reach 277 GFlops in double precision computations, so we expect it to be only about 50\% faster than the GTX 580. \end{remark}

 \paragraph*{Worker threads}